Pulp Fiction: Legacy and influence

 a new phenomenon, the movie whose style is created from the context of movie life rather than real life.
 The consequence is twofold – the presumption of deep knowledge on the part of the audience of those forms such as the gangster films or Westerns, horror films or adventure films.
 And that the parody or alteration of that film creates a new form, a different experience for the audience.

-In a widely covered speech on May 31, 1995, Republican presidential candidate Bob Dole attacked the American entertainment industry for peddling "nightmares of depravity".
+In a widely covered speech on May 31, 1995, Bob Dole, Senate Majority Leader and Republican presidential candidate for the then-upcoming 1996 presidential election (as well as the party's vice presidential nominee in the 1976 presidential election), attacked the American entertainment industry for peddling "nightmares of depravity".
 Pulp Fiction was soon associated with his charges concerning gratuitous violence.
-Dole had not mentioned the film; he cited two less-celebrated movies based on Tarantino screenplays, Natural Born Killers and True Romance.
-In September 1996, Dole did accuse Pulp Fiction – which he had not seen – of promoting "the romance of heroin".
+Dole had not mentioned the film, instead citing two less-celebrated movies based on Tarantino screenplays, Oliver Stone's Natural Born Killers and Tony Scott's True Romance.
+In September 1996, Dole did accuse Pulp Fiction – which he had not seen at the time – of promoting "the romance of heroin".